kenmaglio/puppet-winsw/README.md

 ## Description

 This module encapsulates functionality of the WinSW service application wrapper.
-The development of that project is accredited: https://github.com/kohsuke/winsw
+The development of that project is accredited: [https://github.com/kohsuke/winsw](https://github.com/kohsuke/winsw)

 This module attempts to allow any executable with any arguments to be wrapped in a Windows Service.
 This will require files to be placed on the system in a managed path: EXE, XML, EXE.Config

-Derived Types:
+### Derived Types:
-* install (ensure=>abscent = uninstall)
+* install
 * service

+Install will create the folders in $install_path, drop the files in that folder named $serviceid[.exe|.xml].
+Then after those are successfull, the defined type will install the service into the Service Manager.

+Service will ensure the service is running.

 ### Beginning with winsw